oracle/nosql-python-sdk/docs/tables.rst

 it must be closed using the method :func:`borneo.NoSQLHandle.close` in order to clean up resources.
 Handles are thread-safe and intended to be shared.
-A handle is created by first creating a :class:`borneo.NoSQLHandleConfig` instance to configure the communication endpoint, authorization information, as well as default values for handle configuration.
+A handle is created by first creating a :class:`borneo.NoSQLHandleConfig` instance to configure the communication region or endpoint, authorization information, as well as default values for handle configuration.

 Configuration requires an :class:`borneo.AuthorizationProvider` to provide identity and authorization information to the handle.
 There are different